forrestjgq/lsp/thread/pwpt/pthread1.md

 2. *Scheduling* determines which context (or set of contexts) should execute at any given point in time, and switches between contexts when necessary.

 3. *Synchronization* provides mechanisms for concurrent execution contexts to coordinate their use of shared resources.
 We use this term in a way that is nearly the opposite of the standard dictionary meaning.
-You'll find a definition much like "cause to occur at the same time", whereas we usually mean something that might better be expressed as "prevent from occurring at the same time."
+You'll find a definition much like "cause to occur at the same time", whereas we usually mean something that might better be expressed as "prevent from occurring at the same time".
 In a thesaurus, you may find that "cooperate" is a synonym for "synchronize"-and synchronization is the mechanism by which threads *cooperate* to accomplish a task.
 This book will use the term "synchronization", though, because that is what you'll see used, almost universally.

 There are many ways to provide each of these facilities-but they are always present in some form.
 The particular choices presented in this book are dictated by the book's subject-Pthreads.
 Table 1.1 shows a few examples of the three facilities in various systems.